broadinstitute/aws-cdk-research-computing/README.md

 # CloudFormation Stacks for Research Computing

-Here, we use AWS CDK to create CloudFormation stacks for research computing.
+Stacks for setting up AWS resources for research computing.

-At present, it contains two stacks:

-- `DevBucketStack`: creates a bucket for development purposes
+- `DevBucketStack`: bucket
-- `IAMResources`: creates IAM resources for a research project
+- `IAMResources`: users, groups, roles, and policies
+- `NetworkStack`: VPC and subnets
+- `LaunchTemplateStack`: launch template for EC2 instances

 `DevBucketStack` needs only a single parameter, `dev_bucket_name`, which is the name of the bucket.
 The parameter can be specified either in the `cdk.json` file or on the command line using the `--context` option (see below)

-`IAMResources` also needs a single parameter, `config_folder`, which is the path to the folder containing the configuration files.
+All other stacks require the parameter `config_folder`, which is the path to the folder containing the configuration files:
-There are four parameter files in the `configs` folder:

-- `user_group.yaml`: configure users and groups
-- `role_policy.yaml`: configure policies and roles
-- `action_mapping.yaml`: maps short action names to full, IAM action names
-- `assume_role.yaml`: assigns roles to users or other roles
+- `IAMResources` uses `user_group.yaml`, `role_policy.yaml`, `action_mapping.yaml`, `assume_role.yaml`
+- `NetworkStack` uses `network.yaml`
+- `LaunchTemplateStack` uses `launch_template.yaml`

 The repo contains two sets of configuration files:

 - `configs/local`: configuration files for the research team ("local").
-This shows examples of setting up different types of access to resource, including collaborator access to a prefix in a bucket.
-- `configs/collab`: configuration files for a collaborator.
-This shows how a collaborator should setup their infrastructure to access the S3 resources shared by the research team.
+- `configs/collab`: configuration files for a collaborator to enable access to the S3 resources shared by the research team.

 In the example, the collaborator `IAMResources` stack needs to be set up first because the local `IAMResources` stack refers to a role created in the collaborator stack.
+More on this below.

+CRITICAL NOTE: The `DevBucketStack` does not have termination protection enabled!
+This is because the bucket is used for testing and development and it is not intended to be used in production.
+If you want to use this stack in production, you should enable termination protection.

 ## Setup